ebuckler/handbook/docs/03-policies/vacation-and-time-off.md

 Welcoming a new child is an amazing time for a family and we want to support employees during this time to take the time to bond with their new child (by birth or adoption, or placement in foster care if the child is under the age of 18, or incapable of self-care because of a physical or mental disability) and acclimate to the new life ahead.
 Our policy is that expectant parents can take eight weeks of leave fully paid after 9 months of employment.
 If an employee has been at the company for less than 9 months or if for any reason the expectant parent needs additional leave, we will review requests on a case-by-case basis.
 All Parental Leave described in this Policy shall be available for a 12-month period following the birth or adoption of a child.

-For birthing mothers there is also the option to use short-term disability for additional paid leave time.
-Please contact Sofia for more information on this benefit.
+For birthing parents there is also the option to use short-term disability for additional paid leave time.
+Please contact HR for more information on this benefit.